Free Next Day Delivery Over £20 | Same Day Dispatch

 RDL vaping (Restricted Direct-Lung) or RDTL vaping (Restricted Direct-to-Lung) is a vaping style that's essentially a middle ground between Mouth-to-Lung vaping (MTL) and Direct-to-Lung vaping (DTL).
 Many vapers consider it an airier version of MTL vaping.

-RDL vaping isn’t a new term—it’s been used on various forums and vaping subreddits for a long time—but in recent years, the best vape brands in the vaping industry have been debuting vape kits designed specifically with RDTL vaping in mind.
+RDL vaping isn't a new term; it's been used on various forums and vaping subreddits for a long time, but in recent years, the best vape brands in the vaping industry have been debuting vape kits designed specifically with RDTL vaping in mind.
 This has brought RDL into the mainstream.

 What are the Different Vaping Styles?